JoshTeperman/weploy-timesheets/README.md

 A little more obscure, not as easy to understand what's going on at first glance Not sure of the performance cost of rang -> array -> set conversion, Set class methods (.length on a Set, for example)

+Rate class with base_rate and overtime_rate works fairly well for base/overtime pairs, but would need to be reconfigured should there be more than two rates for a given day.
+Also works fairly well assuming that rates are configured based on weekday.
+You could theoretically create a new rule for a one-off day (ie a holiday / Christmas etc) by saying if timesheet.date = '2019/12/26' then rate = Rate.new().

 https://tosbourn.com/set-intersection-in-ruby/